-Honduras get’s a bad rap but we survived Honduras and glad we made a stop.
-Adam got dive certified on the island of Utila, well Hannah held down the beach.
+Honduras gets a bad rap but we survived Honduras and we are glad we made a stop.
+Adam got dive-certified on the island of Utila, and Hannah held down the beach.
 We visited the Copan ruins and relaxed in the best hot springs to date.

 Hiking the Inca Trail to Machu Picchu was a bucket list item that didn’t let us down.
 We went with the 2-day trek aka Glamping Incan Trail package.
 Our day in Machu Picchu was rainy but very photogenic.

 Fiji is paradise.
 Here is proof a quick 60-second video.
 Some of the best views (like pictured) are from a seaplane, which we splurged on to get us back to the big island for our next flight.

 We spent 10 nights in the Yasawa Islands our longest stay to date at that time.
 We were spoiled with great sunsets, friendly staff, and an overly friendly gecko…

 New Zealand, our favorite country in the world to date.
 Where do I even begin…we rented a camper van (pictured above) and spent the 2 weeks exploring the South Island.